johnsonjh/VEDIT/README.md

 []()
 * Building these sources for CP/M‑86 or DOS should be possible.
-  * It seems that when building for 8086, the sources would be further translated by means of a currently unknown program; many such programs were historically commercially available, including CompuView's own Translator (which, unfortunately, does not include the required `MAC` source files needed).
+  * It seems that when building for 8086, the sources would be further translated by means of a currently unknown program; many such programs were historically commercially available, including CompuView's own Translator (which, unfortunately, does *not* include the required `MACx` source files as mentioned below).
   * When trying to assemble with `P8086` defined, two missing source files, `MAC1.ASM` and `MAC2.ASM`, are referenced.
 It is assumed that these files would have been part of the currently unknown